An Online newsletter of

 This TAGSRWC online group is organized and overseen by webmaster Allan "Floyd" Newsome with big help from Keith "Col. Harvey" Brown.
-You can check out the fun and sign up for free at: http://imayberrycommunity.com.
+You can check out the fun of this online community and sign up for free at: http://imayberrycommunity.com.

 The iMayberry Community complements our other online activities, including our main www.imayberry.com page, podcasts, Facebook pages, online newsletters (such as The eBullet!), weaversdepartmentstore.com and chat rooms.

 There's a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
+As of this week, there have been 551 episodes since Allan started doing the podcast just over a decade ago!
 Past episodes are in an online Archives in case you want to listen to or view classic installments you've missed.
-(As of this week, there have been 483 episodes since Allan started doing the podcast almost 10 years ago.)

-And you'll also find links on that podcast web page to a couple of other outstanding Mayberry-related podcasts: Burke on Mayberry (hosted by TAGSRWC's Kevin Burke) and the Mayberry Bible Study Podcast (again hosted by Allan Newsome).
+And you'll also find links on the podcast's regular web page to a couple of other outstanding Mayberry-related podcasts: Burke on Mayberry (hosted by TAGSRWC's Kevin Burke) and the Mayberry Bible Study Podcast (again hosted by Allan Newsome).

-Ben Weaver also has his own Facebook page at www.facebook.com/weaversdepartmentstore.
+Even Ben Weaver has his own Facebook page at www.facebook.com/weaversdepartmentstore.
 It features all the latest in Mayberry items and merchandise news.

 **** Post Note ****